alexacker08/React_Readable/README.md

-# Readable API Server
+# Readable Project

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This is my Readable React + Redux project for Udacity's React NanoDegree.
+The particular project encompasses a "Comment" type application which is managed by Redux in part with React.
+The application also utilizes an Express Backend server which act as the application End Point API.
+This API doesn't pull from a database and relies more on the users localStorage in their browser.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+The Application has several features split between Posts and Comments.
+Seeing as the application doesn't pull from a 3rd party, all of the data represented is siloed for the individual user thus control and administrative access is wide open.
+This give each user the ability to create, delete, edit, and vote on each comment and post within the application.
+Each particular Post is given its own designated page which lists out comments while each category for the application is also given its own page.

-## Start Developing
+## How to get started Developing

 To get started developing right away: